codefinity/oeuvre/README.md

 ## 2. Stratergy and Technology Must Go Hand-In-Hand

+Software does not exist in isolation.
+It is built to solve a acclerate proccessess or solve problem in the market.
+Stratergy gives direction to technology.
+If technology is the muscle, stratergy is the mind.

 ## 3. Setup Instructions

 SetUp instructions for this project can be found [here](SETUP.md).